MaxRan92/StockBook/README.md

 ---

+## Version Control
+Github was used to track the progress of this project.
+The very initial commitments were on a <a href="https://github.com/MaxRan92/FinBlog"><strong>previous repository</strong></a>, whose database ended up being compromised.
+I opted for restarting the project due to time contraints and all the commits may be found <a href="https://github.com/MaxRan92/StockBook/commits/main"><strong>here</strong></a>.
+The issue has now been addressed (accidentally populated additional index field in database with same value string), and I am currenty doing research to understand how to solve it.

 ## User Experience (UX)

 * ### Vision
 StockBook seeks to condense a company's fundamentals, stock performance and community sentiment in one website.
 To do so, key performance indicators, live data and time series must be represented accessing certified data providers.
 The website should be intuitive and the sometimes big amount of data should be displayed in a clear, schematic and understandable way.
 Users should be inspired and encouraged to give recommendations, which will create indicators useful to understand the overall community sentiment.

 * ### Aims
     The primary aim is to provide users with an useful tool to analyse and judge a company valuation in few moments.
 Moreover users should be not only data receiver, but also recommendation maker.
 The website provides quantitative data, the community responds with qualitative comments.